etahae/etahae/README.md

-- 👋 Hi, I’m @etahae
+- 👋 Hi, I’m @taha_namir
-- 👀 I’m interested in game dev
-- 🌱 I’m currently working on advanced c++ projects to increase my oop knowledge
+- 🌱 I’m currently studying at 1337(42 school)
-- 💞️ I’m looking to assist working on C or C++ projects
+- 💞️ I like assisting others on their projects
 - 📫 How to reach me tahanamir@hotmail.com